-- Tax forms P60 and P45, employment information and benefit history, if it is applicable.
+- Tax forms P60 and P45, employment information, and benefit history, if it is applicable.

-- Visit HMRC Income Tax website at http://www.hmrc.gov.uk/incometax and click on the “Tax Refunds and Reclaiming Overpaid Tax”.
+- Visit the HMRC Income Tax website at http://www.hmrc.gov.uk/incometax and click on the “Tax Refunds and Reclaiming Overpaid Tax”.

-- If you are a current employee or a retired employee receiving pension or retirement annuity through PAYE, to reclaim PAYE overpayment for current year and last year, you need to contact local HMRC office and explain reason for why you think your tax is overpaid and send any necessary documents to them; to claim PAYE overpayment for earlier tax years, you have to write to HMRC and send forms P60, P45 and relevant documents with it.
+- If you are a current employee or a retired employee receiving pension or retirement annuity through PAYE, to reclaim PAYE overpayment for the current year and last year, you need to contact the local HMRC office and explain the reason why you think your tax is overpaid and send any necessary documents to them; to claim PAYE overpayment for earlier tax years, you have to write to HMRC and send forms P60, P45 and relevant documents with it.

 - If you have just retired and think that you will not receive any taxable pension income, complete form P50 and send it to HMRC along with part 2 and part 3 of form P45, keep part 1A as a record of income

 - For further information, refer to the HMRC Tax Refunds and Reclaiming Overpaid Tax web page at http://www.hmrc.gov.uk/incometax/refund-reclaim.htm.
 You can find related forms on the official website.
 Read more articles on lookup.